 Elastic modeling appears to partially resolve the problem noted above in the original model.
 Suppose the Dogtail is in a vertical position with symmetrical pulse bundles cycling in opposing muscle modules on right and left sides.
 Now, as before, suppose that changes are made in right side motor signals that cause a slight increase in right side forces.
 The Dogtail bends towards the right.
-As it bends towards the right, right-side muscle modules contract, reducing their lengths, and left-side muscle modules stretch, increasing their lengths.
-Using the new force relation, and as a result of changing positions, right-side modules generate lesser forces and left-side modules generate greater forces.
-As movement goes forward, the additional forces balance the change in forces resulting from the change in τ and the net force shrinks to zero.
+Right-side muscle modules contract, reducing their lengths, and left-side muscle modules stretch, increasing their lengths.
+Under the new force relation, and as a result of changing positions, right-side modules generate lesser forces and left-side modules generate greater forces.
+As movement goes forward, new additional forces balance the change in forces resulting from the change in τ and the net force shrinks to zero.
 If things are done slowly and properly managed, the Dogtail eases into a new steady position.
-It would appear that the Dogtail can be put into a large class of positions that includes the two extreme limit-point positions and a continuous class of diverse shapes between the two extreme positions.
+It appears that, by means of suitable definitions of specifications and variations in motor signal, the Dogtail can be put into a large class of positions that includes two extreme limit-point positions and a large class of intermediate shapes.

-Formally, a system of relations connects each specific position defined in terms of a set of lengths of muscle modules (or, equivalently, a set of θ 's and ζ 's) with a set of cycling bundles, or, equivalently, motor signals.
+Formally, a system of relations connects each specific position, defined in terms of a set of lengths of muscle modules (or, equivalently, a set of θ 's and ζ 's), with one or more streams of cycling bundles, or, equivalently, with streams of motor signals.
 Fix the motor signals and get a specific position.
 Adjustment of motor signals results in adjustment of position.

 Dissipation modeling is more abstract.
-Instead of an elastic force added when the capsule is stretched, thus increasing the force strength of a stretched capsule, dissipation modeling employs a reduction of strength in a contracted fiber.
-Strength or energy is simply wasted or dissipated.
+Instead of an elastic force added when the capsule is stretched, thus increasing the force strength of a stretched capsule, dissipation modeling employs a reduction of strength in a contracted fiber device.
+Force strength or energy is turned into heat, wasted or dissipated.
 In symbols, $F = k\phi - j(L_1 - L)$.
-In brief, the model suggests that a contracted fiber is weaker than a stretched fiber because of differential dissipation processes.
-Perhaps energy is required to maintain the contraction and cannot be used for muscle-like movements of massive bodies.
+That is, a contracted force fiber device is weaker than a stretched device because of differential dissipation processes.
+Or, perhaps energy is required to maintain the contraction and cannot be used for muscle-like movements.

 Reiterate the previous procedure to investigate dissipation modeling.
 Suppose that the Dogtail is initially engaged in centerpoint activity and that changes thereafter occur in motor signals which increase contractile forces on the right side.
 The Dogtail bends to the right.
-As it does so, contracting right-side fibers and modules lose strength and stretching left-side fibers and modules gain strength.
-(The capsule produces no force.)
-These changes reduce the forces that cause movement.
-When force changes resulting from greater dissipation are equal to force changes resulting from motor signals, movement of the system ceases.
+As it does so, contracting right-side force fiber devices and modules lose strength; and stretching left-side force fiber devices and modules produces no force.)
+Such changes reduce the forces that cause movement.
+When force changes resulting from greater dissipation are equal to force changes resulting from increased motor signals, movement of the system ceases.